MSKose/django-notes/Django Rest Framework/class-based-views.md

 # source code for router.
 ```

-- Talking about the ViewSet, we can also specify the `@action` decorator to "If you have ad-hoc methods that should be routable, you can mark them as such with the `@action` decorator."
+- Talking about the ViewSet, we can also specify the `@action` decorator: "If you have ad-hoc methods that should be routable, you can mark them as such with the `@action` decorator."
 See the official [docs](https://www.django-rest-framework.org/api-guide/viewsets/#marking-extra-actions-for-routing) for more.
-For our last ViewSet StudentCRUD, let's define an action and how it could be utilised:
+For our last ViewSet StudentCRUD, let's define an `action` and see how it could be utilised:

 ```python
 # urls.py